hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 Use a two pass flow, where 1st capture the useful ball related game actions and inturn use it to visualise a virtual ball using interpolation.

+When the playdata source indicates that the playback has reached the end, the logic will automatically capture the required actions related data, into a tmp file.

+NOTE: The logic doesnt account for seeking in general, currently.

 Changelog
 ###########